Town Avoids Paying Massive $5 Million Ransom In Cyberattack

 The question of whether to pay or not to pay has overwhelmed cities hit by ransom viruses, especially towns with smaller budgets.
 When a similar attack hit Lake City, Fla. — a town of only 12,000 residents — officials paid up because their backup servers were compromised.
 In that case, the ransom was $460,000 and only $10,000 came out of taxpayer funds.

-"I really had no other choice," Lake City, Fla., city manager Joe Helfenberger told Here & Now.
+"I really had no other choice," Lake City, Fla., City Manager Joe Helfenberger told Here & Now.
 "We were told by the vendors that with this type of attack, nobody had ever successfully decoded this military-level encryption."

 As NPR previously reported, a study by the research firm Recorded Future found that only 17% of municipalities affected by ransomware attacks actually paid the perpetrators.